 - Lack of a parent element or fragment;

 - Incorrect binding;

 - Networking bugs behaving as we expect;

 How to debug in Vue.js or React.js?
-The most evident way to handle and fix your errors is using well-known VSCode.
+The most evident way to handle and fix your errors is using a well-known VSCode.
 Set up the debugger extension (Chrome or Firefox).
 Follow the official debugging documentation from Vue.js here.